Recognizing Dementia Symptoms and Signs and What You Can Do About It

 With dementia, there will likely be noticeable decline in communication, learning, remembering, and problem solving.
 These changes may occur quickly or very slowly over time.

 The progression and outcome of dementia vary, but are largely determined by the type of dementia and which area of the brain is affected.
-Diagnosis is possible through advanced brain imaging, clinical examinations, and diagnostic testing.
+Whatever the diagnosis, there can be plenty of things you can do to help slow or prevent symptoms of dementia and continue to enjoy a full and rewarding life.

 - Memory loss